Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - AWS Config

 **Explanation:**
-"AWS CloudFormation" is incorrect.
+AWS CloudFormation is incorrect.
 CloudFormation provisions resources but does not directly manage configuration with Puppet or Chef.
-"AWS OpsWorks" is correct.
+AWS OpsWorks is correct.
 OpsWorks supports configuration management using Chef and Puppet for automated EC2 instance setup.
-"AWS Systems Manager" is incorrect.
+AWS Systems Manager is incorrect.
 Systems Manager provides patching and automation but does not natively integrate Puppet or Chef.
-"AWS Config" is incorrect.
+AWS Config is incorrect.
 Config monitors and audits configuration compliance, not instance setup via Chef/Puppet.

 ---